 For several years an effort is underway to get Chiang Mai inscribed on the list of UNESCO World Heritage Site.
 There are five UNESCO World Heritage Sites in Thailand at the moment:

 If all goes according to plan, Chiang Mai would become the sixth World Heritage Site in Thailand.
-The Dong Phayayen-Khao Yai Forest Complex was the last to be inscribed in 2005.
+The Dong Phayayen-Khao Yai Forest Complex was the last site to be inscribed on the list in 2005.

 List of Tentative World Heritage Sites